Curious Reflections (Or the Incipient Rebirth of Curious David)

 This will be included in a series of blogs tentatively titled “David in Carroll Land” based on 4 decades of teaching at Carroll.

-As is my habit of the 4 decades, I am sitting in my office on this morning of Commencement — reflecting.
+As is my habit for the past 4 decades, I am sitting in my office this morning of Commencement — reflecting.
 I drive in early to ensure getting a parking place before the proud families start arriving.
-Even at this early hour Carroll staff and administrators are working (unheralded) to make this campus even more beautiful and welcoming for families on this special day.
-Mothers, fathers, sisters, brothers, uncles, aunts, babies, babies-soon-to-join-the world—-the campus explodes with sounds, colors, emotions, and celebratory chaos.
-Often I walk around campus taking photos (or accepting an invitation to be photographed).
+Even at this early hour, Carroll staff and administrators are working (unheralded) to make this campus even more beautiful and welcoming for families on this special day.
+Mothers, fathers, sisters, brothers, uncles, aunts, babies, babies-soon-to-join-the-world — the campus explodes with sounds, colors, emotions, and celebratory chaos.
+Often, I walk around campus taking photos (or accepting an invitation to be photographed).

-I don’t know this year’s senior class as well as I used to know them when I taught five or six different courses which drew freshmen through seniors.
-These last few years I have been pretty much a one trick grey mare teaching Statistics and Experimental Design.
-But every Commencement is special and this one I graduate with the seniors!
+I don’t know this year’s senior class as well as I used to when I taught five or six different courses that drew freshmen through seniors.
+These last few years, I have been pretty much a one-trick grey mare, teaching Statistics and Experimental Design.
+But every Commencement is special, and this one I graduate with the seniors!

-Endings involve disengagement, disidentification, disenchantment, and disillusionment but with time one reacts to an ending, realizes that one is headed to the neutral zone, and finds new sources of stability and guidance that helps one through the transition.
+Endings involve disengagement, disidentification, disenchantment, and disillusionment, but with time, one reacts to an ending, realizes that one is headed to the neutral zone, and finds new sources of stability and guidance that help one through the transition.

 The “neutral zone” is characterized by confusion, resolution, and bipolar reactions.
-Moving through it involves embracing it, finding a regular time to reflect and reviewing one’s life as one puts the past in context in order to move on.
+Moving through it involves embracing it, finding a regular time to reflect, and reviewing one’s life to put the past in context and move on.

 New beginnings involve understanding, acceptance, hope, and fondness – taking bold new actions as one tests adjustments in one’s life.
-Helping others struggling with the transition is in itself healing.
-Thank you, Greg for this guidance and support across the years.
+Helping others who are struggling with the transition is, in itself, healing.
+Thank you, Greg, for this guidance and support across the years.

 1. Be authentic